divyaamp05/Breast-Cancer-Classification/README.md

 1. Data Loading and Preprocessing: Loading the dataset and preprocessing the data.
 2. Exploratory Data Analysis (EDA): Exploring the dataset and analyzing it.
-3. Feature Engineering: Selecting relevant features and transforming data for model training.
-4. Model Training: Training machine learning model with Logistic Regression
+3. Model Training: Training machine learning model with Logistic Regression
-5. Model Evaluation: Evaluating model performance using various metrics such as accuracy_score.
+4. Model Evaluation: Evaluating model performance using various metrics such as accuracy_score.
-6. Building Predictive System: Focuses on building a predictive system using machine learning techniques to classify breast cancer tumors as malignant or benign.
+5. Building Predictive System: Focuses on building a predictive system using machine learning techniques to classify breast cancer tumors as malignant or benign.

 ## Dependencies